-How to celebrate two Millenniums, not in one lifetime but in the same 24 hours by flying backwards over the dateline with dance music the choice of the occasion.
+How to celebrate two Millenniums.
+Impossible in one lifetime but maybe not in the same 24 hours by flying backwards over the International Date Line from Sydney Australia to Honolulu Hawaii with dance music the choice of the occasion.
+An EG idea to reality for the BBC with delivered aplomb..

-One of my greatest visions.
+One of my truly greatest visions.
 To celebrate the new Millennium with events

-linked around the earth's dateline from Austrialia to Hawaii.
+linked around the earth's dateline from Australia to Hawaii.
 It took a

-great deal of explaining but I knew from the outset it could be done
+great deal of explaining but I believed from the outset it could be done.

 spokesperson and Steve Richards a BBC Outside Broadcasting Expert.
 We